 It’s a change I bear that reminds me of the daughter I bore.
 Unfortunately, it means I can’t wear what I wore. – Beth

-Monostat puts out an anti-chafing gel cream that is a lifesaver under the apron! – Candice
+Monistat puts out an anti-chafing gel-cream that is a lifesaver under the apron! – Candice

 Got a nasty rash?
-Get diaper rash cream!
+Get diaper rash cream (Desitin is the best)!
 Helps so much!!! – Lori

 Goldbond is a lifesaver! – Audra

-No jeans for this girl, my belly enjoys stretchy pants that kind of keeps my belly tight and I need them to be high wasted – Trudy
+No jeans for this girl, my belly enjoys stretchy pants that kind of keep my belly tight and I need them to be high wasted – Trudy

 Sizing up a 1-2 sizes of Spanx or similar support garments has offered me both support and shaping.
 It’s uncomfortable to have my apron swing around when I walk even when I am not pregnant and this stops that. – Sarah

-I continue to wear maternity pants, just to keep it tucked in some… – Camille
+I continue to wear plus size maternity pants just to keep it tucked in. – Camille

 I’ve had an apron literally since I was 4 years old, and right now I’ve been through two pregnancies and lots of weight fluctuations.
 The two things I hate the most are the way it claps against the tops of my thighs if I run or just move too quickly.
 It’s a very strange noise that is very noticeable!
-Compression workout pants help with that, but I don’t really want my waist compressed as much as my lower belly. – Sarah
+Compression workout pants help with that. – Sarah

 I gave up underwear mostly.
-I wear something like sleep shorts instead unless it’s that time… Then it’s plus size briefs. – Elizabeth
+I wear something like sleep shorts instead unless it’s that time of the month, then it’s plus size briefs. – Elizabeth

-I’m totally about to embarrass the crap outta myself, but here goes: As I’ve lost weight and the belly hang is worst, I’ve noticed my butt is smaller and I’m in desperate need of new undies….
-My solution?
-I bought the new size and wear the backwards ….
-The hi cut ‘front’ cuts across my cheeks flatteringly and the fuller ‘back’ holds the belly hang in.
-Totally has helped me (for now) until this hang pulls up/in, which I’m hoping it will do – Soon!
-Anyway, hopefully that might help someone else?! – Yvonne
+I’m totally about to embarrass the crap outta myself, but here goes: As I’ve lost weight and the belly hang is worst, I’ve noticed my butt is smaller and I’m in desperate need of new undies…. my solution?
+I bought a size up (these undies go to a size 6XL) and wear them backward! – Susie

 Pillows!
 Use under your hips especially. – Jessica